How to Build Discipline from Scratch (When You Have Zero Right Now)

 2.8x more likely to maintain new habits.
 That is the advantage people with structured accountability systems have over those going it alone, across 42 studies.

-FineStreak is built around this principle.
+FineStreak is an accountability app that uses financial stakes and daily check-ins via AI phone call to help people build lasting habits.
 You set your daily commitments, no matter how small.
 An AI calls you every day to check in.
 And if you miss?
 You pay a real fine, $1 to $5, whatever you set.

 The fine is not punishment.
 It is a commitment device.
 It takes your "I should probably do this" and turns it into "I told someone I would do this, and there is a real consequence if I do not."
 That shift, from internal intention to external commitment, is exactly what the research points to.